epiedad/p-loading/DOCUMENTATION.md

 Property              | Description       | Default value
 -------------         | -------------     | -------------
-action                | Executes a function of the pluginPublicAction object | show containerHTML         | HTML of the container | "<div/>" containerAttrs        | Container Attributes and custom attributes (class,id,for,etc) | { }
+action                | Executes a function of the pluginPublicAction object | show maskColor             | Color code to be used as the background of the loading mask | "rgba(0,0,0,0.6)" containerHTML         | HTML of the container | "<div/>" containerAttrs        | Container Attributes and custom attributes (class,id,for,etc) | { }
 containerClass        | CSS classes of the Container | "p-loading-container"